113ll3/Ibmclouddocscli/reference/ibmcloud/cli_block_storage.md

 {:tip: .tip}

 # Block Storage

+{{site.data.keyword.Bluemix}} Block storage is a persistent, high-performance iSCSI storage that is provisioned and managed independently of compute instances. iSCSI-based Block Storage LUNs are connected to authorized devices through redundant multi-path I/O (MPIO) connections.

 Use the following commands to manage a given volume for the {{site.data.keyword.Bluemix_notm}} infrastructure Block storage service.
 {: shortdesc}